-- Pl 252 Business Ethics 5 credits
+260 Logic I 5 credits

-Application of general ethical theory to those problems directly related to the business world; employment practices, wages, advertising, honesty, strikes.
-Prerequisite: Pl 220.

-- Pl 255 Medical Ethics 5 credits
+261 Logic II 5 credits

-Application of general ethical theory to basic problems encountered in the medical profession; fees, professional secrecy, rights of patients, abortion, transplants, drugs.
-Prerequisite: Pl 220.

-- Pl 260

-Pl 261

-Logic I

-Systematic treatment of traditional logic.
-The themes of communication and language, division and definition, propositions, syllogisms and the nature of science will be examined.
+Systematic treatment of traditional themes of communication and languag and definition, propositions, syllogism ge, division

+nature of science will be examined.
 II.
 Introduction to symbolic or mathematical logic from both an intuitive and formal standpoint.
 Elementary calculus of classes and relations and introduction to axiomatic set theory.
 Boolean algebra.
 For philosophy and mathematics majors.

-- Pl 280 19th Century Philosophy 5 credits

-Readings from source material of the 19th

-Century philosophers.
-Investigation of central

-topics, problems and teachings of selected authors from Hegel to Nietzsche.
-Prerequisite:
+Pl 280 19th Century Philosophy 5 credits Readings from source material of the 19th Century philosophers.
+Investigation of central topics, problems and teachings of selected authors from Hegel to Nietzsche.

-Pl 220.

-- PI 285 20th Century Philosophy -

-The Analytic Tradition 5 credits

-Readings from source material from 20th Century

-analytic philosophers.
-Investigation of contemporary schools of logical positivism and linguisitc

-analysis from Russell to Wittgenstein.
-Prerequisite:

-PI 220.

-- Pl 290 20th Century Philosophy -

-The Speculative Tradition 5 credits

-Readings from source material of 20th Century

-process philosophers from Bergson to Whitehead

-and of the phenomenological tradition from

-Husserl to Sartre.
 Prerequisite: Pl 220.

+PI 285 20th Century Philosophy - The Analytic Tradition 5 credits Readings from source material from 20th Century analytic philosophers.
+Investigation of contemporary schools of logical positivism and linguistic analysis from Russell to Wittgenstein.
+Prerequisite: PI 220.

+PI 290 20th Century Philosophy - The Speculative Tradition 5 credits Readings from source material of 20th Century process philosophers from Bergson to Whitehead and of the phenomenological tradition from Husserl to Sartre.
+Prerequisite: PI 220.

+PI 291 Special Topics 5 credits

+PI 292 Special Topics 5 credits

+PI 293 Special Topics 5 credits

+Prerequisite: Pl 220
-- Pl 295 Contemporary Philosophical Problems 5 credits Indepth study of one or more contemporary philosophical problems such as: language and meaning; knowledge and reality; body-mind; freedom and responsibility; God and evil; atheism.

-- Pl 300 Philosophy of Nature 5 credits

-Philosophical appraisal of the material universe,

-its nature, causes and activities, incorporating

-the mathematical and experimental findings

-into the philosophical account of the cosmos.
+- Pl 295 Contemporary Philosophical Problems 5 credits Indepth study of one or more contemporary philosophical problems such as: language and meaning; knowledge and reality; body-mind; freedom and responsibility; God and evil; atheism. - PI 300 Philosophy of Nature 5 credits Philosophical appraisal of the material universe, its nature, causes and activities, incorporating the mathematical and experimental findings into the philosophical account of the cosmos.
+Prerequisite: PI 220. - PI 303 Philosophy of Science 5 credits Philosophical reflections on the historical development of scientific views of the cosmos.

-Prerequisite: Pl 220.

-- Pl 303 Philosophy of Science 5 credits

-Philosophical reflections on the historical development of scientific views of the cosmos.

 Readings from significant sources.
-Prerequisite:

-Pl 220.

-- Pl 305 Philosophy of Science -

-The Behavioral Sciences 5 credits

-Study of the philosophical implications and

-presuppositions of the methodology and conceptual framework of the behavioral sciences; special emphasis on behavioral psychology and statistical analysis.
-Prerequisite: Pl 220.

-- Pl 307 Philosophy of Science -

-The Life Sciences 5 credits

-Consideration of the basic problems concerning the meaning, origin, evolution and structure of organic life.
-Prerequisite: Pl 220.

-- PI 320

-19th Century Positivism -

-Comte and Mill

-Intensive analysis of the positivist turn in philosophy from the viewpoint of Comte's "System of of Positive Polity" and Mill's "A System of Logic" and "Principles of Political Economy."
+Prerequisite: PI 220. - PI 305 Philosophy of Science The Behavioral Sciences 5 credits Study of the philosophical implications and presuppositions of the methodology and conceptual framework of the behavioral sciences; special emphasis on behavioral psychology and statistical analysis.
+Prerequisite: PI 220. - PI 307 Philosophy of Science The Life Sciences 5 credits Consideration of the basic problems concerning the meaning, origin, evolution and structure of organic life.
+Prerequisite: Pl 220. - Pl 320 19th Century Positivism Comte and Mill 5 credits Intensive analysis of the positivist turn in philosophy from the viewpoint of Comte's "System of of Positive Polity" and Mill's "A System of Logic" and "Principles of Political Economy."
+Prerequisite: PI 220.

+- PI 325 Philosophy of Art 5 credits Philosophical reflection on the nature of art and its reality; beauty as a transcendental property of being and its relationship to art and the artist.
+Prerequisite: PI 220. - Pl 330 Philosophy of Education 5 credits Study of the nature of education, its significance for man and for society with emphasis on the several philosophies of education that have been influential in the American schools.
+Prerequisite: Pl 220. - Pl 335 The Philosophy of History 5 credits Consideration of the aim and scope of history, the meaning of the historical event, the nature of historical explanation and the criterion for historical truth from the points of view of leading representatives of both the speculative and analytical schools.
+Prerequisite: Pl 220. - PI 338 Philosophy of Revolution 5 credits

+57 philosophy